 Access to the Gas Registry is restricted to approved participant organisations.
 The approval process is co-ordinated by the industry body (GIC) and communicated to the Gas Registry service provider.
 New participants are assigned unique participant codes that must be communicated to these service providers for inclusion into their systems.

 New participant organisations are required to specify their intended roles as part of the approval process.
-The roles that are of interest to the Gas Registry are the retailer, distributor and meter owner.
+The roles that are of interest to the Gas Registry are the retailer, distributor, meter owner, allocation agent or viewer.
 They dictate what Gas Registry functions are to be made available to the participant organisation.
 It is possible for one participant organisation to be any combination of distributor, retailer and/or meter owner.
 Once a participant code has been approved, access to the Gas Registry is managed by a supervisor designated by the participant organisation.
 The supervisor is required to:

 assign new logons;